david-shao318/KDD23-ADAC/README.md

 ## Multi-Intersection

-Testing a multi-intersection environment involves the [RESCO](https://github.com/Pi-Star-Lab/RESCO) benchmark.
+Testing a multi-intersection environment involves the [RESCO](https://github.com/Pi-Star-Lab/RESCO) benchmarking tool (J. Ault & G. Sharon, Reinforcement Learning Benchmarks for Traffic Signal Control, CC BY-NC-SA 4.0).
+We have adapted several files to run the ADAC agent (along with other agents) and have introduced a new map, `corniche`, modeled from the Doha Corniche.

 We test primarily on the `cologne3`, `cologne8`, and custom-defined `corniche` environments part of our version of RESCO.